 While Strang's drive and intensity were well documented, he had a disarming sense of humor.
-After a loss that ended his 20-game win streak, he knew he would face tough audience questioning at the next Massillon Booster Club meeting were the game films are shown.107 Strang came to the meeting in a disguise (fake beard, glasses, large hat and overcoat) and sat unnoticed in the back of the room while someone else showed the film.108 When the lights came back on, he got up and came down the aisle taking shedding his disguise.109 In recalling it, Strang said, "Everybody just started to roar.
-And that took the edge off ... and I didn't get those hard questions you often get."110
+After a loss that ended his 20-game win streak, he knew he would face tough audience questioning at the next Massillon Booster Club meeting where the game films are shown.
+Strang came to the meeting in a disguise (fake beard, glasses, large hat and overcoat) and sat unnoticed in the back of the room while someone else showed the film.
+When the lights came back on, he got up and came down the aisle taking shedding his disguise.
+In recalling it, Strang said, Everybody just started to roar.
+And that took the edge off ... and I didn't get those hard questions you often get.

-At another Massillon Booster Club meeting, Strang was showing film of a Tigers' game in which All-Ohio and All-American back Art Hastings was almost knocked down by the opponent's defensive end.111 As Strang tells the story, "Art went down to one hand spun around and had just straighten out when the linebacker hit him.
+At another Massillon Booster Club meeting, Strang was showing film of a Tigers' game in which All-Ohio and All-American back Art Hastings was almost knocked down by the opponent's defensive end.
+As Strang tells the story, "Art went down to one hand spun around and had just straighten out when the linebacker hit him.
 Then another linebacker hit him, and the safety hit him.
-He cut back inside the safety and ran 60 years for a touchdown.
+He cut back inside the safety and ran 60 yards for a touchdown.
 I shut off the projector and I told the Booster Club, 'Gentlemen, I'm going to tell you something about that play.
-That is great coaching."112
+That is great coaching."

-He amazed his players with a demonstration of his kicking prowess.113 Strang -- who held his high school's place kicking record for three decades114 -- would set a football on a kicking tee, run at it, spin around facing away from the goal post, then kick the ball through the uprights with the heal of his foot.115 Recalling when he first demonstrated the kick, Strang said, "That story spread all over Massillon.
-This new coach down there, he kicks the ball with his heal."116
+He amazed his players with a demonstration of his kicking prowess.117 Strang -- who held his high school's place kicking record for three decades118 -- would set a football on a kicking tee, run at it, spin around facing away from the goal post, then kick the ball through the uprights with the heal of his foot.119 Recalling when he first demonstrated the kick, Strang said, "That story spread all over Massillon.
+This new coach down there, he kicks the ball with his heal."120

-A gimmick Strang used to motivate his Tiger players was called "Counter-Spy."117 He told his players that he had a spy that knew what the opponent's scouts were saying about them in their scouting reports.118 One example of its use was when Strang told his star tackle that the "counter-spy" said opposing team's scout called Strang's player "a big fat tackle that they could run over all night long."119 Looking back at it, Strang laughed and noted, "the kids really kind-of liked it."120 about an opponent that the team's coach did."121 Massillon quarterback and captain Ron Swartz remembered coming to practice on Tuesday afternoon and finding a posterboard breaking down the upcoming opponent, with a photo of and scouting report about each player.122 "It would say if he was fast or quick, if he could be beat to the outside, if he could be beat deep, if he was a poor tackler - all that," Swartz said.123 "You were up close and familiar with them by the time Friday rolled around."124
+A gimmick Strang used to motivate his Tiger players was called "Counter-Spy."
+He told his players that he had a spy that knew what the opponent's scouts were saying about them in their scouting reports.
+Done example of its use was when Strang told his star tackle that the "counterspy" said opposing team's scout called Strang's player "a big fat tackle that they could run over all night long."
+Looking back at it, Strang laughed and noted, "the kids really kind-of liked it."
+124

+Strang's scouting reports were also innovative.
+As one reporter noted, "His scouting reports were run through a computer so that by the time a report on a team was ready, Strang knew more about an opponent than the team's coach did."
+Massillon quarterback and captain Ron Swartz remembered coming to practice one Tuesday afternoon and finding a posterboard breaking down the upcoming opponent, with a photo of and scouting report about each player.
+We was fast or quick, if he could be beat to the outside, if he could be beat deep, if he was a poor tackler - all that, Swartz said.
+You were up close and familiar with them by the time Friday rolled around.